 Reviews Report

-- State law requires drivers to have PIP and uninsured/underinsured motorist coverage
+- State law requires liability, personal injury protection (no-fault) and uninsured/underinsured motorist coverage (North Dakota Insurance Department).

 Finding the best North Dakota car insurance requires a bit of groundwork, but we’ve done the heavy lifting for you.
-We determined USAA and Progressive to be the top car insurance providers in North Dakota because of low premiums and great customer service, but American Family, Farmers, and Allstate should also be strongly considered by every driver.
-To determine who the best providers are in North Dakota, we looked at customer service, average premium costs, and financial strength.
+We determined USAA (for eligible military families) and American Family to be among the top car insurance providers in North Dakota because of competitive premiums and strong satisfaction, but Progressive, Farmers, and Allstate should also be strongly considered by every driver.
+To determine who the best providers are in North Dakota, we looked at customer service and satisfaction (J.D.
+Power 2024 Central region), average premium costs informed by 2025 statewide analyses (Bankrate, NerdWallet), and financial strength.

 The 5 Best Auto Insurance Companies in North Dakota

-- USAA: Best North Dakota Car Insurance Company Overall
+- USAA: Best for eligible military families in North Dakota

-- Progressive: Best Car Insurance Customer Service in North Dakota
+- Progressive: Best for usage-based and high-risk drivers in North Dakota

 - American Family: Best Car Insurance Company in North Dakota for Discounts